Growing Salad Greens Indoors Year-Round

 article image

-Growing lettuce indoors in winter — even year-round — is possible using Peter Burke’s unique indoor salad garden technique.
+Growing lettuce indoors in winter — even year-round — is possible using Peter Burke’s unique technique for growing salad greens indoors.

 A very simple idea put me on the path toward growing a year-round indoor salad garden: I wanted fresh salad greens throughout winter.
 This desire occurred to me one fall afternoon as I was putting my garden to bed and planting my garlic for the following year.